SteveBarnett/PixelUp-Perf-talk/deck.md

 ^ **hit you in the feels**
 Why should you care about your site's speed and weight?
 A bit slow, a bit chunky, so what?
+✋ who knows / uses Personas?

 ---

 ![](img/bongani.jpg)

-^ Bongani, Persona
+^ Bongani, proto-Persona
-Who knows / uses Personas?

 ---